RAPIDS

 Installation

 The rapidsai module is available on Rivanna.
-It is backed by a container that we built.
-(The container image is 40% smaller than the official one.
-Learn more about containers to understand why.)
+It is backed by a container based on NVIDIA NGC.

 To install on your own machine please visit https://rapids.ai/start.html.